 Anne sees her father, Otto Frank, as a kindred spirit.
 Like Anne, Otto is a perpetual student, inhaling books, history, and news, and he encourages these interests in Anne.
 Also like Anne, he is a clown, frequently trying to amuse those around him and lighten up the mood of the Annex.
-Unlike young Anne, Otto seems to be basically even-tempered and eager for peace in every situation.
-In the claustrophobic and tense living situation, Otto often served as the peacekeeper between the Franks, van Daans, and Dussel.
+But unlike young Anne, Otto seems to be basically even-tempered and eager for peace in every situation.
+In the claustrophobic and tense living situation, Otto often serves as the peacekeeper between the Franks, van Daans, and Dussel.

 As much as Anne adores her father, she occasionally voices her concern that her father doesn't recognize her for the mature young woman she feels herself to be.

 I model myself after Father, and there's no one in the world I love more.
 He doesn't realize that he treats Margot differently than he does me: Margot just happens to be the smartest, the kindest, the prettiest and the best.
 But I have a right to be taken seriously too. […] I'm no longer satisfied with the meaningless affection or the supposedly serious talks.
 I long for something from Father that he's incapable of giving. […] It's just that I'd like to feel that Father really loves me, not because I'm his child, but because I’m me, Anne.
 (10/30/1943.5)